 We have successful and productive links with many partners with different perspectives on sustainability, environment and development.

-You will come in contact with our network of partners throughout the course.
-For example, during the field courses in East Yorkshire and Tanzania there are opportunities to network with organisations such as the Tanzanian National Institute of Medical Research, East Usambara Tea Company, WWF-Tanzania, The Wildlife Trusts and Associated British Ports.
+You will have the opportunity to come into contact with our network of partners throughout the course.
+For example, during the field courses in East Yorkshire and Tanzania there may be opportunities to network with organisations such as the Tanzanian National Institute of Medical Research, East Usambara Tea Company, WWF-Tanzania, The Wildlife Trusts and Associated British Ports.

 We will also support and encourage you to develop your own links so that you can collaborate with institutions that might be beneficial for your future career progression.